joel-st/postr-for-nostr/readme.txt

 == Demo ==

-A demo WordPress installation with Nostr Postr is available [here](https://nostr-postr.joelstuedle.ch/).
+A demo WordPress installation with Wordpress Postr For Nostr is available [here](https://postr-for-nostr.joelstuedle.ch/).

 == Installation ==

-1. Upload the `nostr-postr` folder to the `/wp-content/plugins/` directory
+1. Upload the `postr-for-nostr` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the `Plugins` menu in WordPress.

 == Usage ==

 Logged in users will find a `Post to Nostr` button in the admin column actions (where the `Quick Edit` action is located).

-If you want to provide Nostr Postr to your visitors, simply place a button somewhere in your template.
-Make sure to add the `nostr-postr` class, `data-post-id` and `data-post-type` attribute as shown below.
+If you want to provide Wordpress Postr For Nostr to your visitors, simply place a button somewhere in your template.
+Make sure to add the `postr-for-nostr` class, `data-post-id` and `data-post-type` attribute as shown below.
 ```
-<button type="button" class="nostr-postr" data-post-id="[ID]" data-post-type="[POST_TYPE]">Share</button>
+<button type="button" class="postr-for-nostr" data-post-id="[ID]" data-post-type="[POST_TYPE]">Share</button>
 ```

 == Filters ==